-Not all improvements are created equal and some add considerably more value home than the others.
+Not all improvements are created equal and some work harder to increase property value than the others.

 Regardless of the scope of your ambition, rely on tried and tested methods to make a difference in the value department.
 Tackle one room at a time.
 Calculate the total costs, including your time, and formulate a budget.
 Identify must-haves that have a real impact on the price and influence purchase decisions.

 Following the tips above you should be able to present a welcoming and inviting home.
 Also check out the latest trends in home renovations, which will help you increase your asking price without fear of repelling potential buyers.

 Home Seller FAQ